eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 10. The Relying Party Instance authenticates the Wallet Unit and the Wallet Provider; see [Section 6.6.3.11](#66311-relying-party-instance-authenticates-the-wallet-unit-and-the-wallet-provider).

-11. The Relying Party Instance verifies that the Wallet Provider did not suspend or revoke the Wallet Unit, see [Section 6.6.3.12](#66312-relying-party-verifies-that-wallet-unit-is-not-suspended-or-revoked).
+11. The Relying Party Instance verifies that the Wallet Provider did not revoke the Wallet Unit, see [Section 6.6.3.12](#66312-relying-party-verifies-that-wua-is-not-revoked)

 Finally, after the interaction with the Relying Party Instance is over,